raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Program USB Boot Mode
 Before a Pi will network boot, it needs to be booted with a config option to enable USB Boot Mode.
 Enabling this config option requires a special `start.elf` and `bootcode.bin` file.

-Install Raspbian from the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
+Go to the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) and install Raspbian onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
 Boot the Pi.

 First, prepare the `/boot` directory with new `start.elf` and `bootcode.bin` files:
 ```